pojntfx/networked-linux-memsync/docs/main.md

 #### fRPC and Polyglot

 fRPC is an open-source RPC framework released by Loophole labs in 2022.
 It is proto3-compatible, meaning that it can be used as a drop-in replacement for gRPC, promising better performance characteristics.
-A unique feature is it's ability to stop the RPC system to rerieve an underlying connection, which makes it possible to re-use connections for different purposes[@loopholelabs2023frpc].
+A unique feature is its ability to stop the RPC system to retrieve an underlying connection, which makes it possible to re-use connections for different purposes[@loopholelabs2023frpc].
 Internally, it uses Frisbee as it's messaging framework to implement the request-response semantics[@loopholelabs2022frisbee], and Polyglot, a high-performance serialization framework, as it's Protobuf equivalent.
 Polyglot achieves a similar goal as Protobuf, which is to encode data structures in a platform-independent way, but does so with less legacy code and a simpler wire format.
 It is also language-independent, with implementations for Go, Rust and TypeScript[@loopholelabs2023polyglot].

 ### Data Stores